Review entries from Changes to the Future

 I was provoked into writing this following discussion with Dil Green about writing in Fedwiki.
 His complaint I thought was a bit unfair, but as with any such encounter, it is important to dig deep and not react with easy defensiveness.

-Here we should try to define clearly what federated writing is.
-So far we have:
+Here we consider what federated writing is.

 Our culture has evolved means for us to organize the little things we can do with our basic capabilities so that we can derive comprehension from truly complex situations, and accomplish the processes of deriving and implementing problem solutions.
 The ways in which human capabilities are thus extended are here called augmentation means, and we define four basic classes of them. report